medwatt/Notes/Linux/README.md

 - Double click closes tab: `browser.tabs.closeTabByDblclick`
 - Open bookmarks in a new tab: `browser.tabs.loadBookmarksInTabs`
-- Disable those irritating auto play videos: `media.autoplay.default`; set it to 5
+- Disable those irritating autoplay videos: change `media.autoplay.default` to 5
 - Enable hardware acceleration in Firefox v>=96: `media.ffmpeg.vaapi.enabled`

-### Build nnn from source

-`nnn` is my favourite command-line file manager.
-You can get it from your distro's repos, but I prefer building it to enable a few options.

-- Clone the `nnn` repo: `git clone https://github.com/jarun/nnn`
-- Enter the `nnn` repo: `cd nnn`
-- Build with the following options: `make O_NERD=1 O_PCRE=1 O_CTX8=1`
-- Install: `sudo make install`

 ### Add all files in a folder to a playlist in VLC